 As Hutson familiarized himself with these artists, he completed and exhibited abstract art at the John Bolles Gallery, Fred Maxwell Gallery and was included in an exhibition at SFMoMA.
 Moving to New York in 1963, Hutson spent the next four decades traveling to more than twenty-six countries, painting in England, France, Holland, Italy, Senegal and Nigeria, where from 1974 to 1976 Hutson was employed as a Graphic Arts Officer at The National Museum in Lagos.

-During continuous residence in New York City (ca. 1976-84) artists Joe Overstreet and Alvin Loving introduced Hutson to Robert Blackburn, Vivian Brown, Frank Bowling, Peter Bradley, Melvin Edwards, Robert Indiana, James Little, Kenneth Noland, Howardena Pindell, Robert Rauschenberg, Larry Rivers, Haywood Bill-Rivers, William T. Williams, and Jack Whitten who were all Hutson’s ‘neighbors’ in SoHo and mid-town Manhattan.
+During continuous residence in New York City (ca. 1976-84) artists Joe Overstreet and Alvin Loving introduced Hutson to Robert Blackburn, Vivian Browne, Frank Bowling, Peter Bradley, Melvin Edwards, Robert Indiana, James Little, Kenneth Noland, Howardena Pindell, Robert Rauschenberg, Larry Rivers, Haywood Bill-Rivers, William T. Williams, and Jack Whitten who were all Hutson’s ‘neighbors’ in SoHo and mid-town Manhattan.

 In Europe and West Africa, Hutson met and associated with artists Iba Ndiaye, Souleymane Keita and others.
 Hutson also met abstractionists such as Edward Clark, Sam Middleton, Joan Mitchell, Beauford Delaney and Barbara Chase-Riboud and had significant professional contact with Robert Matta-Echaurren as consequently he met Max Ernst, and Wifredo Lam when completing an edition of etchings at the George Visat Print Making Workshop in Paris.